 Generate some easy to remember passwords

-Prepare a text file with dictionary words.
-Here we download some word lists from Scowl.
+Begin by preparing a text file with dictionary words.
+We will download word lists from Scowl.

 wget "http://downloads.sourceforge.net/wordlist/scowl-2016.01.19.tar.gz" && \